Loading

 Masonic Park - site of the Masonic Hotel (1866-1993): The Masonic Hotel was built prior to December 1866.
-Despite attempts to save it, the historic building was demolished in 1993 and an open space reserve created on the site.
-Workers upgrading the park found historic artefacts and archaeologists excavated the site uncovering the brick foundations of large baking ovens from two different time periods, the oldest from a bakery established 147 years earlier.
+Despite attempts to save it, the historic building was demolished in 1993 which left an open space reserve.
+In 2014, workers upgrading the reserve found historic artefacts.
+Archaeologists excavated the site uncovering the brick foundations of large baking ovens from two different time periods, the oldest from a bakery, 147 years earlier.

 73 The Strand (west),